 The second burial of Henry Nicholas's body at Vertignuel on 29 October 1918, which was attended by the surviving members of 1st Canterbury Regiment.
-Canterbury Museum 2002.106.2
+Canterbury Museum 2002.106.2.
+No known copyright restrictions

 As the 1st Canterbury Regiment was still on the move, Henry was initially buried in a French cemetery nearby.
 As there was great danger of shellfire, it was impossible to gather a large group of men together for the burial.
 The Regiment was afterwards withdrawn from active operations and sent to the village of Vertigneul.
 Once there, the Chaplain, Reverend George Robson MC, arranged for Henry’s body to be exhumed and reburied at Vertignuel with full military honours.

 A posthumous painting of Sergeant Henry Nicholas VC, MM by A Elizabeth (Abbott) Kelly.
 Archives New Zealand R22498077